 Alcohol & testicles: not a love story

 Testosterone is good for your gains: it directly tells your muscle cells to grow [2, 3].
-Unfortunately, alcohol is not good for your testosterone if you’re a man.
+Unfortunately, alcohol is not good for men’s testosterone levels.
 Alcohol, primarily, acetaldehyde, is directly toxic for the testosterone-producing Leydig cells in the testicles.
-Yes, that’s your balls.
-In the long run alcohol’s toxicity might even cause a man’s testicles to shrink, which directly reduces their capacity to produce testosterone.
+Yes, the balls.
+In the long run, alcohol’s toxicity might even cause a man’s testicles to shrink, which directly reduces their capacity to produce testosterone.
 Also, chronic alcohol abuse may decrease the brain’s signal to the testicles to produce testosterone .

 Alcohol can also increase the conversion of testosterone to estrogen in the liver , which leaves less of it in circulation.

 In contrast to what you’d expect based on the above effects, light drinking of around 1-3 US drinks increases testosterone levels in the hours thereafter .
 However, before you start mixing your post-workout whey in whiskey, this is only a transient benefit, as the effect reverses over time with chronic consumption and higher doses of 4-8 drinks will lower testosterone levels by 18 to 40% [2, 3].
 Your testosterone normally recovers within a day from this kind of cocktail party [2, 3].

 The acute effects are comparable to the chronic effects of daily alcohol consumption: see the following research summary.
 Up to a few drinks a day will have a small effect on your hormones with a less than 10% decrease in testosterone.
-When you get into the double digits on a daily basis, testosterone drops considerably by 25-55%, but it’s safe to say you have more serious issues than your gains at this point.
+When you get into the double digits on a daily basis, testosterone levels drop by a considerable 25-55%, but it’s safe to say you have more serious issues than your gains at this point.
 (If you do, you can seek treatment for addiction here.)

-The effect of alcohol consumption on testosterone levels in men.
+The negative effect of alcohol consumption on testosterone levels in men.

 On a side note, if you love running to the bar after work: doing exhaustive cardio before binge drinking may further prolong the depressing effects on testosterone.